dohaMST/monty/README.md

-Hello0x19.
-C - Stacks, Queues - LIFO, FIFO
+an ALX project for 0x19.
+C - Stacks, Queues - LIFO, FIFO by Doha Mastour and Yassine